Fudan-iGEM/2025-wiki/pages/presentation-video.md

     url: /fudan/team/#meet-our-members
 layout: igem
 heroImage: https://static.igem.wiki/teams/5643/img/screenshot-2025-08-06-at-21-23-43.webp
-description: We are still cooking our presentation at this moment.
+description: On this page, you can find the transcript of our presentation.
 ---

 Our presentation is at [https://video.igem.org/w/iRsWyoY68ey3E83McFmNf2](https://video.igem.org/w/iRsWyoY68ey3E83McFmNf2).